-Companies will be required to adopt a new universal framework for revenue recognition – one that will hold regardless of vertical, product or service.
-Currently we have two different standards US GAAP and IFRS 15.
-The US Financial Accounting Standards Board (FASB) and its international counterpart, the IASB, have spent a significant amount of time reassessing their respective principles and decided to standardize revenue recognition into one common standard – ASC606.
+Companies will be required to adopt a new universal framework for revenue recognition – one that will hold regardless of vertical, product, or service.
+Currently, we have two different standards US GAAP and IFRS 15.
+The US Financial Accounting Standards Board (FASB) and its international counterpart, the IASB, have spent a significant amount of time reassessing their respective principles and decided to standardize revenue recognition into one common standard – ASC 606.

-ASC 606 rules is a new beginning for finance and accounting departments, and will drastically impact businesses both financially and operationally.
+ASC 606 rules are a new beginning for finance and accounting departments, and will drastically impact businesses both financially and operationally.
 For most organizations, the value of adoption is obvious: taking on ASC 606 means streamlined processes, reassured investors, and decreased risk.
 But for US businesses, there’s one more reason to make compliance a top priority: the new guidance arrives just as the US Securities and Exchange Commission (SEC) untangles itself from the dense web of litigation created by the 2008 financial crisis.

-The SEC is set to take these regulations very seriously and are setting an aggressive enforcement strategy that pays as much attention to minor infractions as major malfeasances.
+The SEC is set to take these regulations very seriously and is setting an aggressive enforcement strategy that pays as much attention to minor infractions as major malfeasances.
 For many American businesses, the combination of new standards and a reinvigorated regulatory agency has the makings of a “perfect storm”, particularly once the updated guidance comes into effect.

 Subscribe to our blog to stay up to date on everything ASC 606.